InjectiveLabs/chain-stresser/state/README.md

 # State Replay

+## Overview

+State replay enables stress testing with real network transactions, ported from [chilliass](https://github.com/InjectiveLabs/chilliass).

+Since chain-stresser operates differently than chilliass, it's not possible to sniff and broadcast transactions in parallel without refactoring (planned for future features).
+This version works in two phases: **first sniff blocks** to capture transactions, **then replay** the captured transactions.

-State replay enables stress testing with real network transactions.
-First, clone a network's state locally using `injectived bootstrap-devnet`.
-Then use the built-in sniffer to capture live transactions from the original network and replay them on your local devnetified chain, where they haven't been executed yet.
+**Workflow**: Clone a network's state locally using `injectived bootstrap-devnet`, then use the built-in sniffer to capture live transactions from the original network and replay them on your local devnetified chain where they haven't been executed yet.

 ## How It Works